The Ohio State University

 Poster Presentations

 Location: Poster sessions are in the Physics Research Building (PRB) Atrium, just outside the Smith Seminar Room (1080) where you will enjoy breakfast/lunch and the keynote speaker addresses.
+The complete schedule for poster presentations is here.

-How it works: You will be assigned a 60 minute session, either in the morning (Session I – 9:30 – 10:30am) or afternoon (Session II – 1-2pm), in which you will stand by your poster for 30 minutes for guests to peruse.
+How it works: You have been assigned a 60 minute session, either in the morning (Session I – 9:30 – 10:30am) or afternoon (Session II – 1-2pm), in which you will stand by your poster for 30 minutes for guests to peruse.
 You will introduce yourself and explain your research and give guests an opportunity to ask questions.
 During the 30 minutes your poster is not being presented, we ask that you visit the posters of other students and engage them similarly.

 Template: The size of the poster is 48” (wide) x 36” (high).
 You can use any template you wish, but you should ask your faculty principal investigator or supervisor if there is a preferred template with logos of research sponsors or collaborating institutions.
 If there is no such template, you are welcome to use this general OSU template or any of the following templates: